simongoricar/euphony/README.md

 Fields:
 - `size_bytes` is the size of the entire file in bytes,
-- `time_modified` is the file modification time (as reported by OS),
+- `time_modified` is the file modification time (as reported by OS, compared to one decimal of precision),
-- `time_created` is the file creation time (as reported by OS).
+- `time_created` is the file creation time (as reported by OS, compared to one decimal of precision).

-If any of these attributes don't match for a certain file, we can be pretty much certain the file has changed.
+If any of these attributes don't match for a given file, we can be pretty much certain the file has changed.
 The opposite is not entirely true, but enough for most purposes.